CloudBase Resources Migration Guide

 - Visit CloudBase Platform/Document Database/Data Model

-- Select the data model to migrate
+- Select the data model to be migrated

 - Export Data:

-- Switch to "Manage Data" tab
+- Switch to the "Manage Data" tab

-- If data exceeds 100,000 records, export in batches (single export limit is 100,000 records)
+- If the data volume exceeds 100,000 records, you need to export in batches (single export limit is 100,000 records)

 - Export Model Configuration:

-- Switch to "Configure Model" tab
+- Switch to the "Configure Model" tab

-- Click "Export Model Configuration" button
+- Click the "Export Model Configuration" button

 2. Import Data Model